RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that sets the mode of the file hello the same as olleh mode
+create a script that adds all execute permissions to all subdirectories of the current directories for the owner